elenalmg/cuda_mandelbrot/README.md

 | PragmaUnroll (10) | ${182.0} \pm {2.0} $          |
 | ManualUnroll      | ${176.0} \pm {2.5} $          |

-In the end, **`ManualUnroll` is statistically significantly faster than the CUDA benchmark `BaseCUDA`** (Z-statistic = 2.95, p-value = 0.0016), and all `PragmaUnroll` algorithms slightly beat the benchmark, but not significantly.
+In the end, our **`ManualUnroll` is statistically significantly faster than the CUDA benchmark `BaseCUDA`** (Z-statistic = 2.95, p-value = 0.0016), and than every other algorithm we tried.

+All `PragmaUnroll` algorithms slightly beat the benchmark, but not very significantly.
 The `PolynomialUnroll` is the worse of all CUDA implementations, which is not surprising given the fact that a lot of intermediary terms have to be computed and stored.